Circumcision in men

 Cancer of the penis

-Cancer of the penis is a very rare type of cancer, where a red patch, wart-like growth or ulcer appears on the end of the penis or under the foreskin.
+Cancer of the penis (penile cancer) is a very rare type of cancer, where a wart-like growth or ulcer appears on the end of the penis or under the foreskin, or there is bleeding, discharge or changes in the skin of the penis or foreskin.

 In most cases, circumcision will only be recommended when other, less invasive and less risky treatments have been tried and haven't worked.